 All your long life, you have served the Goddess, and what have you accomplished?
 She has given you nothing.

-The voice ripping through his mind, tearing deep and forcing itself to be heard no matter how hard he tried to shut it out.
+The voice ripped through his mind, tearing deep and forcing itself to be heard no matter how hard he tried to shut it out.

 You stand against the forces of nature.
-Our dimensions were never meant to be apart.
-That is why there is death, suffering, and darkness.
 The convergence brings balance, and balance brings freedom.
 I know you want to be free more than anything else.
 I can see it inside of you.
 I see everything in your heart, even her.

 He gritted his teeth as he tried to force the voice out of his mind when a vision passed before his eyes.